Terrorist Surveillance Program: December 16, 2005

 The White House asked The New York Times not to publish this article, arguing that it could jeopardize continuing investigations and alert terrorists that they might be under scrutiny.
 After meeting with senior administration officials to hear their concerns, the newspaper delayed publication for a year to conduct additional reporting.
 Some information that administration officials argued could be useful to terrorists has been omitted.

 White House press secretary Scott McClellan refused to comment on the story on December 16, exclaiming "there's a reason why we don't get into discussing ongoing intelligence activities, because it could compromise our efforts to prevent attacks from happening."
 The next morning, the president gave a live eight-minute television address instead of his normal weekly radio address, during which he addressed the wiretap story directly:

 I authorized the National Security Agency, consistent with U.S. law and the Constitution, to intercept the international communications of people with known links to al Qaeda and related terrorist organizations.
 Before we intercept these communications, the government must have information that establishes a clear link to these terrorist networks.

-In the address, President Bush implied he had approved the tracing of domestic calls originating or terminating overseas, stating the program would "make it more likely that killers like these 9/11 hijackers will be identified and located in time."
+In a radio address on December 18, President Bush implied he had approved the tracing of domestic calls originating or terminating overseas, stating the program would "make it more likely that killers like these 9/11 hijackers will be identified and located in time."

 He forcefully defended his actions as "crucial to our national security" and claimed that the American people expected him to "do everything in my power, under our laws and Constitution, to protect them and their civil liberties" as long as there was a "continuing threat" from al Qaeda.
 The president also had harsh words for those who broke the story, saying that they acted illegally.
 "The unauthorized disclosure of this effort damages our national security and puts our citizens at risk", he said.

+The following day in a press conference with the media, Bush reiterated his support for domestic spying.

 The FBI began an investigation into the leaks surrounding this program in 2005, with 25 agents and 5 prosecutors on the case.